 Ask The Expert

-Elizabeth Street Pet Hospital, writes an article for our local newspaper regarding the most common questions they receive in their day-to-day practice.
-If you have any questions please let us know and we'll do our best to answer on an upcoming Ask The Expert.
+Did You Know?
+Elizabeth Street Pet Hospital writes an article for our local newspaper regarding the most common questions they receive in their day-to-day practice.
+If you have any questions, please let us know, and we’ll do our best to answer on an upcoming Ask The Expert.

 My pet is drinking a lot and peeing a lot; what could that be?